captainsvbot/TeslaChain-369/WHITEPAPER.md

 The race between the honest chain and an attacker chain can be characterized as a Binomial Random Walk.
 The event that the honest chain wins is the probability that the honest chain eventually overtakes the attacker.

 For LINK blocks, TeslaChain maintains Bitcoin's security model.
-For AXIS blocks, the skip-chain creates an additional constraint: an attacker must also rewrite the entire AXIS chain, making the attack exponentially more difficult.
+For AXIS and SUPER_AXIS blocks, the skip-chain creates an additional constraint: an attacker must also rewrite the entire respective AXIS chain, making the attack exponentially more difficult.
+The α multiplier system amplifies this — an attacker who diverges from an AXIS or SUPER_AXIS checkpoint loses the 3× or 9× weight bonus until they re-establish a valid checkpoint on their secret chain.

 The probability of an attacker catching up diminishes exponentially as subsequent blocks are added.
 For AXIS blocks specifically, catching up is not merely difficult—it is mathematically impossible without rewriting GENESIS.